LemonNES/LemonNES/README.md

 </h1>

-# LemonNES: Browser Based NES Emulator
+# Browser Based NES Emulator
 LemonNES is a simple NES Emulator coded in html, css, and javascript.

 built with help from ChatGPT